raydot/nailing-the-coding-interview/chapters/02-big-o.md

 Looking once again at printing the multiplication table above, no matter how you refactor the `multiply()` function, it’s going to have to run at $O(n^2)$.
 It has to in order to print the required numbers the required number of times.
 It cannot be optimized further.

 But there will be examples in this book of starting with a "brute force" algorithm and optimizing that algorithm in order to flatten the curve.
-For instance, the Rabin-Karp algorithm discussed briefly in Chapter 3 changes a $O(n^2)$ algorithm into O(n) time
+For instance, finding duplicates in an array can be improved from a brute force $O(n^2)$ approach (comparing every element to every other element) to $O(n)$ time by using a hash table to track elements you've already seen.

 ### Logarithmic Time (log n, n log n)

 Logarithmic time usually describes algorithms that split the data set in half with each iteration.
 For example, the Binary Search algorithm, discussed in Chapter 12, works by splitting the data set in half every time loop through the data is performed.
 The height of binary trees, discussed in Chapter 9, can also be derived logarithmically.
 Most (but not all) of the time we’re dealing with a base-2 logarithm, as is expected from a repeated reduction by half.

 Logarithmic time can provide a significant improvement over polynomial times (see below) even if considerable algorithmic complexity is required as a result.
-There are algorithms that perform multiple complex steps but that might change complexity from a single $O(n^2)$ step to three steps that are _O(n log n_), _O(n)_, and _O(n log n)_ in complexity, leading to the entire effort running in _O(n log n)_ time.
+There are algorithms that perform multiple complex steps but that might change complexity from a single $O(n^2)$ step to three steps that are $O(n \log n)$, $O(n)$, and $O(n \log n)$ in complexity, leading to the entire effort running in $O(n \log n)$ time.
 Such effort might drastically increase the complexity of the algorithm which now performs in three steps instead of one, but if you’re running thousands or millions of these operations — perhaps even in real-time — the short-term complexity is more than worth the long-term gain in speed.
 (We will not cover any such examples in this book, but look into the "Fast Fourier Transform" if you’re interested.)

-### Polynomial Time ($O(n^2), O(n^3)$)
+### Polynomial Time ($n^2$, $n^3$)

-"Polynomial" time often occurs when a process is run through multiple loops, like in the Multiplication Table example above.
-If every loop through means every item needs to be considered once (or more than once), you’re in polynomial times.
-Of the five examples of Big O shapes given in this chapter, polynomial time is the most complex (and so the "steepest"), but there are even steeper curves including $O(2^n)$ and $O(n!)$.
-There will not be too many examples of such complex algorithms given in this book, but they’re out there.
+"Polynomial" time often occurs when the number of operations grows proportionally to the number of inputs raised to a power.
+The algorithm's running time grows at a rate of $O(n^k)$, where $k$ is a constant, like $O(n^2)$ or $O(n^3)$.
+While polynomial time is the most common algorithmic running time, it is not the most desirable, as it's significantly slower than linear ($O(n)$) or logarithmic ($O(n \log n)$) time.
+If your polynomial exponent is greater than 2 or 3, you're in for a long wait.
+As shown in the multiplication example above, something that adds polynomial growth to the number of operations in an algorithm is a nested for loop.
+If you're nesting for loops within for loops within for loops, you've missed something somewhere.
+That doesn't mean it's never the solution, but as a rule of thumb, if you find yourself taking a polynomial approach in an interview, that's a pretty good sign that you're missing an optimization somewhere.

 ### Space